Betatorquevirus: Phylogeny & spread

 TTMV is highly divergent.
 The first phylogenetic tree created from TTMV genomic sequences revealed a large cluster of strains; ORF-1 had divergences of over 42% at the nucleotide level and over 67% at the amino acid level.

 TTMV is also highly prevalent, like other human anelloviruses.
 Subsequent research after it was discovered has yielded the prevalence of TTMV DNA among blood donors to be 48%–72%.
 It can likely infect a wide range of tissues, as it has been isolated from various body fluids and tissues, including saliva, feces, plasma/serum, PBMCs, bone marrow, spleen, pancreas, kidneys, nervous tissue, lymph nodes, semen, and cervical swabs.
 Its exact transmission mechanism is unknown, but is thought to be possible by blood-borne, sexual, fecal-oral, and respiratory routes.

 Recent studies have shown that humans can have multiple infections of TT viruses.

 Clinical

-Though TTVs are potentially associated with dieases and their pathogenicity has been debated since their discovery, TTMV is not currently known as an explicit cause of any human disease.
+Though TTVs are potentially associated with diseases and their pathogenicity has been debated since their discovery, TTMV is not currently known as an explicit cause of any human disease.
 TTMV has been isolated from a number of parapneumonic empyema.
 However, its clinical significance remains unclear.